 If you’ve ever watched an auto race on a street circuit in the rain, you already know the painted lines are where the cars slip and lose grip.

-Humans slip on painted parking spots and roads, too, so it is really important to use grit, especially in places like the diagonal lines of a pedestrian crosswalk.
+Humans slip on painted parking spots and roads, too, so it is essential to use grit, especially in places like the diagonal lines of a pedestrian crosswalk.

-The only downside to them is the snow plows are hard on them, and they need redoing more often.
+The only downside to them is that the snow plows are hard on them, and they need to be redone more often.

-Final Pieces Of Gear For Parking Lot Line Painting
+Final Pieces Of Gear For Painting Parking Lots

-I know it seems obvious, but, we often overlook the obvious!
-Here are some of the gear you need to block off the parking lot
+I know it seems obvious, but we often overlook the obvious!
+Here are the essential items needed for the blocking-off aspect of how to paint a parking lot.

-Finally, have sealcoat on hand for covering up any paint spills or mistakes.
+Finally, have sealcoat on hand to cover up any paint spills or mistakes.

 Jobs like this are time-sensitive; you want to get your parking stalls back in use as fast as possible.
 Make your list and get enough paint in all the colors you need and in the right type (can or pail).
 Figure out how you’re going to apply the paint.
-Get your stencils ready, and the grit or glass beads if you’ve decided to use them.
+Get your stencils and the grit or glass beads ready if you’ve decided to use them.
 Work out how you’ll block access to your parking area.
-There you are, a complete overview of the gear you’ll need to paint parking lot.
+There you are, a complete overview of how to paint a parking lot.

 Snow Removal Causes Pavement Paint Damage